WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 |

-Helianthella microcephala Foothills, montane.
+Helianthella microcephala (Small Head Sunflower) Foothills, montane.
 Meadows.
 Summer.
-This proved to be a difficult plant to identify: the tight, small buds at upper right took weeks to open and then they only revealed purple disk flowers (as shown below).
-Attempts to identify the plant as an Asteraceae with only disk flowers failed and it was only when the tiny (and few) yellow ray flowers opened that identification became possible.
-The plant can grow in large numbers, as it does in Lone Mesa State Park.
-It produces tight masses of basal leaves, long few-leaved stems, and very small flower heads ("microcephala").
-In these photographs it is seen growing on Mancos Shale, where it thrives in enormous numbers.
-The plant was first named Encelia microcephala by Asa Gray in 1873 from a specimen collected by Newberry in the Abajo Mountains of Utah.
+This was a difficult plant to identify, because the tight, small buds took weeks to open and then they only revealed purple disk flowers (as shown below).
+Attempts to identify the plant as an Asteraceae with only disk flowers failed and it was only when the tiny (and few) yellow ray flowers opened that identification was possible.
+When Helianthella microcephala finds suitable habitat it often grows in large numbers, as it does in Lone Mesa State Park and Hawkins Preserve.
+Tight masses of basal leaves are followed by long few-leaved stems and very small flower heads ("microcephala").
+In the photographs on this page, Helianthella microcephala is seen growing on Mancos Shale, where it thrives in large numbers.
+Helianthella microcephala was first named Encelia microcephala by Asa Gray in 1873 from a specimen collected by Newberry in the Abajo Mountains of Utah.
 Gray renamed the plant Helianthella microcephala in 1883.

 |